petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-industry-solutions/manufacturing.md

 **Self-Service Customer Portal** : Improve customer loyalty and reduce cost-to-serve with a self-service portal that streamlines processes and empower customers to manage their accounts, access knowledge, and solve problems independently.

-**Integration Platform** : Connect data sources and easily integrate into back-end systems like ERP, PIM, CRM, to provide a unified view of accurate, real-time data on one platform.
+**Integration Platform** : Connect data sources and easily integrate into backend systems like ERP, PIM, CRM, to provide a unified view of accurate, real-time data on one platform.

 Next: [Financial Services](./financial-services.md)